 This brief article is intended to give a basic knowledge of the rules surrounding legal costs Orders in the family Courts.

-Our family lawyers Ipswich at McNamara & Associates would be happy to discuss this and any other aspect of your family law matter.
+Our family lawyers Ipswich at McNamara Law would be happy to discuss this and any other aspect of your family law matter.
 Please do not hesitate to contact our office to arrange your 1/2 hour nitial consultation free of charge.